aigrc/aigrc/README.md

 Shift Left Governance for the Agentic AI age.
 Developed by: S.Maitland Davies

-Developed by S.Maitland Davies and input from Claude Opus 4.5
+Developed by S.Maitland Davies with support from Claude Opus 4.5

 A comprehensive toolkit for managing AI governance in your codebase.
 Detect AI/ML frameworks, register assets, classify risk levels, and ensure compliance with regulations like the EU AI Act.